kan-sky/frogai/README.md

   - Longitudinal Adjustments:
     - Aggressive acceleration following a lead vehicle from a stop
     - Enhanced stopping distances and braking behaviors
+    - Map Turn Speed Controller to slow down for curves based on stored map data
     - Speed Limit Controller to adjust your speed to the posted speed limit
       - With additional toggles to set offsets for the ranges of "0-34 mph", "35-54 mph", "55-64 mph", and "65-99 mph"
     - Sport and Eco acceleration modes